 Evaluation of Washington State’s Swift and Certain Policy for Community Supervision of Offenders

 Following a WSIPP meta-analysis of evidence-based practices in criminal justice, the Washington State Legislature created a provision to investigate the use of evidence-based programming for offender populations in the state and the recommended placement and commitment to stated programming.
 Working in collaboration with WADOC, WSU has sought to identify, describe, and investigate the available evidence surrounding all programming used for offender populations by the WADOC.
-With the intended goal of recommending programs to utilize and expand, WSU seeks to create a repository of evidence surrounding offender programing that can guide the DOC’s use of interventions going forward.
+With the intended goal of recommending programs to utilize and expand, WSU created a repository of evidence surrounding offender programing that can guide the DOC’s use of interventions going forward.
+In addition, a ‘gap analysis’ was created that identified programming available, not needed, and areas for expansion.

 Research in Brief | pdf